If you’ve asked yourself, “do I need a website to succeed in business?” then we’re not surprised.

 Think about how you interact with a company before making a purchase or request.
 Wouldn’t you want to learn more about it first?

-2. You’ll gain credibility
+2. You’ll build credibility

-Beyond the fact that you’re in total control of how your business website looks, here’s why having an online presence will make you more credible:
+Beyond the fact that you’re in total control of how your professional business website looks, here’s why having an online presence will make you more credible:

 Your competitors will have websites

 Small businesses and companies often have to work hard to gain exposure, regardless of the industry.
 No matter the niche, it’s likely that you’ll have friendly rivalry among the other businesses in your field.